atamalu/Scraping-Fangraphs/Pt_3_Data_Exploration.md

-Untitled
+FanGraphs Functions Pt.3: Data Exploration
 ================

-We will look at specific statistics and the correlations among them.
+We will look at specific baseball statistics and the correlations among them.

 ### Aggregated data